 Complete the landlord's complaint and attach to it copies of all required documents: notice of termination of tenancy (if applicable), notice to leave the premises (required), written lease (if applicable), and any other applicable documents.

-Make four (4) copies of the landlord's complaint and all exhibits (necessary documents) for each occupant of the premises (i.e., eight (8) copies if for two (2) occupants).
+Make three (3) copies of the landlord's complaint and all exhibits (necessary documents) for the first occupant of the premises and two (2) copies for each additional occupant.
 Also keep a copy for yourself.

 File the original complaint and all copies with the Civil Clerk’s Office in the basement of the Toledo Municipal Court.
 The clerk will mail copies of the complaint to each tenant at the address you provide by regular mail.
 The bailiff will attempt service of another copy at the rental unit.
 You may choose to have the clerk mail an additional copy by certified mail.
 You must provide the correct street address, including apartment number, and complete zip code for proper service of the complaint.